 Excellent opportunities for outdoor activities like trekking, golf, angling and river rafting can be chosen here.
 Most of the trekking trails in Coorg are located in the Brahmagiri Hills of the Western Ghats.
 The Pushpagiri Hills, Kotebetta, Igguthappa, Nishani Motte and Tadiandamol are the other trekking destinations in Coorg.

-The Upper Barapole River, situated in the Brahmagiri Hills towards the south of Coorg, is the destination of water sports enthusiasts whereas Valanoor, the backwaters of River Kaveri, is the favorite destination of avid anglers.
+The Upper Barapole river, situated in the Brahmagiri Hills towards the south of Coorg, is the destination of water sports enthusiasts; whereas, Valanoor, the backwaters of river Cauvery, is the favourite destination of avid anglers.

 The nearest railway station to Coorg is Mysore which is situated at a distance of 118 km.
 The nearest airport to Coorg is the Mangalore International Airport which operates regular domestic and international flights.

 The Culture Of Coorg

 The scenic hill station of Coorg is also famous for its unique culture and traditions.
 Huttari, Mercara Dasara, Keil Podu (Kail Muhurtha or the Festival of Arms) and Cauvery Sankramana or the Thula Sankramana are some of the festivals celebrated in Coorg.
 The local cuisine, especially the non-vegetarian dishes, is very famous amongst the various South Indian cuisines.

 The population of Coorg comprises of various tribal communities like Kodava, Tulu, Gowda, Kudiyas, and Buntas.
 A majority of the population belongs to the Kodava tribe (Kodavas or Coorgies) and they are known for their hospitality and bravery.

-Coorg is internationally renowned as a prominent coffee producing center and the place experiences a typical tropical climate.
+Coorg is internationally renowned as a prominent coffee producing centre and the place experiences a typical tropical climate.
 It was the British who introduced coffee plantations to Coorg.
-Arabica and Robusta are the major coffee variants that are cultivated here.
+Arabica and robusta are the major coffee variants that are cultivated here.
 This place is also famous for its honey, cardamom, pepper and orange production.

 Coorg's Name And A Peek Into History